Why the I-5 Has So Many Accidents

 Why the I-5 Has So Many Crashes | Law Offices of Mickey Fine

-The section of Interstate 5 (I-5 or “the 5”) that spans nearly 800 miles traveling north-south through California is one of the most dangerous in the United States.
-According to a 2019 report by the Los Angeles Times, 192 deaths were recorded in accidents on the I-5 over a three-year period.
+The section of Interstate 5 (also known as I-5 or “the 5”) that spans nearly 800 miles traveling north-south through California is one of the most dangerous roads in the United States.
+Although the I-5 passes through major population centers like San Diego and Los Angeles, serious accidents on the 5 are not confined to the big cities.

-Although the I-5 passes through major population centers like San Diego and Los Angeles, serious accidents are not confined to the big cities.
-Indeed, some of the most hazardous stretches of the highway are farther to the north.
-The portion of I-5 that passes through southern Kern County (known colloquially as “The Grapevine” for the centuries of grape farming in the area) and into the Central Valley near Bakersfield (known as the Westside Freeway) is home to a number of unique hazards for drivers.
+Many accidents occur on some of the most hazardous stretches of the 5, farther to the north.
+The portion of I-5 that passes through southern Kern County is known colloquially as “The Grapevine” for the centuries of grape farming in the area.
+When the 5 enters the Central Valley near Bakersfield, it’s known as the Westside Freeway.
+Both of these locations are home to a number of unique hazards for drivers.

-What Makes the I-5 So Dangerous?
+Why is the Grapevine So Dangerous?

+According to a recent report by the Los Angeles Times, 192 deaths were recorded as a result of accidents on the I-5 over a three-year period.
 One of the biggest issues on Interstate 5 is traffic congestion.
-The Grapevine and Westside Freeway see a high volume of cars, semi-trucks, and other vehicles, presenting multiple opportunities for collisions.
+The Grapevine and Westside Freeway see a high volume of cars, semi-trucks, and other vehicles.
+With more vehicles sharing the road, drivers face more chances of being injured in an I-5 accident.

 As with many interstate highways, excess speed is a leading factor in accidents on the I-5.
 Whether drivers go too fast on flat stretches of road in the Central Valley or exceed the speed limit when trying to pass semis and other vehicles on the steeper portions of The Grapevine, unsafe driving speed commonly results in crashes.